-CAT Exam is scheduled to be conducted on 21st November 2017 and registration window is open from 9th August 2017.
+CAT Exam is scheduled to be conducted in November 2018 and registration window will be opened in August 2018.

 Focused aspirants like you are preparing for an exam.
 But you need to maintain enthusiasm to achieve mission CAT.